Dicky Creek

 Dicky Creek (also spelled Dickey Creek) is a stream in Douglas County, Missouri.
 The stream originates on the south side of a ridge below Missouri State Highway 76 about 3.5 miles east of Ava and it flows south-southeast through a narrow valley for about 3.7 miles to its junction with Hunter Creek.

 The coordinates of the source are 36°58′26″N 92°34′27″W; and the coordinates of the mouth are 35°55′28″N 92°32′36″W. The headwaters are at an elevation of about 1250 feet and the mouth is at an elevation of 863 feet.

-Dicky Creek has the name of the local Dickey family, who lived along its course.
+Dicky Creek bears the name of the local Dickey family, who lived along its course.